tarandeept/price_tracker_services/README.md

 sam-beta-cdk local start-api -n ./sam/env.json

 Invoking the scraper lambda
-sam-beta-cdk local invoke -e ./sam/event2.json PriceTrackerServicesStack/ScraperHandler
+sam-beta-cdk local invoke -e ./sam/happy_path.json PriceTrackerServicesStack/ScraperHandler

+## Edge cases to consider

+- Invalid URL
+- priceblock_ourprice id is not in the html of the URL